 Schiller says he takes pride in his shop and his people as they are expected to be masters in many facets of apparatus repair and can machine and manufacture obsolete parts that may be unavailable.
 That helps keeps the Denver rigs on the road longer, whereas other departments may have to think about retiring apparatus because of unavailable parts.

 Schiller says that in many cases, replacing an apparatus can come down to a decision about “comforts and operator conveniences” over performance issues.

 Douglas “Smokey” Horton is the service manager for Jerome Fire Equipment Co. in Clay, NY.
-As a former chief of the Mexico, NY, Fire Department and with 28 years in the business as an emergency vehicle technician and 13 years as the repair company’s service manager, Horton has some clear thoughts about whether to repair or replace.
+As a former fire chief with the Mexico, NY, Fire Department and with 28 years in the business as an emergency vehicle technician and 13 years as the repair company’s service manager, Horton has some clear thoughts about whether to repair or replace.